 View Archive Article

 Newburyport, MA - While researching fatal pit bull attacks of the early to mid 1900s, we came across the most damaging fatal attack the pit bull community has ever known.
-To start, in 1901 a pet pit bull killed its owner's mistress, in 1909 a pet pit bull killed its owner's brother, in 1945, a pet pit bull killed a 21-month old baby (just three months before fighting pit bulls killed Doretta Zinke) and in 1947, a group of pit bulls killed an 11-year old boy in the Bronx.1
+To start, in 1901 a pet pit bull killed its owner's mistress, in 1909 a pet pit bull killed its owner's brother, in 1945, a pet pit bull killed a 21-month old baby in Los Angeles (just 3-months before fighting pit bulls killed Doretta Zinke) and in 1947, a group of pit bulls killed an 11-year old boy in the Bronx.1

-Further research showed that a pit bull owned by John P. Colby, producer of prized fighting dogs, killed his 2-year old nephew.The Death of Bert Colby Leadbetter
+Further research showed that a pit bull owned by John P. Colby, producer of prized fighting dogs, killed his 2-year old nephew, Bert Leadbetter.

-On February 2, 1909, one of John P. Colby's renowned "Colby dogs" snatched his nephew by the neck, "ferociously shook him like a rag" breaking the child's backbone and spine.
+On February 2, 1909, one of John P. Colby's renowned "Colby Dogs" snatched his nephew by the neck, "ferociously shook him like a rag" breaking the child's backbone and spine.
 The child, Bert Colby Leadbetter was quickly killed.
-The boy's mother, Elizabeth Colby, had been visiting Colby's Newburyport home on Franklin Street when the incident occurred.
-The mother was left "prostrated" and her husband, Richard Leadbetter was summoned from Lynn.2
+The boy's mother, Elizabeth Colby, had been visiting Colby's Newburyport home on Franklin Street when the deadly attack occurred.
+The mother was left incapacitated and her husband, Richard Leadbetter was quickly summoned from Lynn.2

-Bull Terrier Kills ChildThe Myth of "Culling" Man-BitersGrabs Him by Throat at Newburyport.
+Bull Terrier Kills ChildGrabs Him by Throat at Newburyport.

 Bert Leadbetter, 2 Years Old, of Lynn on Visit.

 Uncle John P. Colby Owner of the Dog